hansheng-zhang/image_enhancement/Final_Report.md

     if denom == 0: denom = 1e-6
     c = (c - low_val) / denom * 255.0
 ```
-This simple heuristic ensures the enhanced image utilizes the full available bit-depth, which was found to differ significantly in visual quality for mobile photography compared to the LOL dataset.
+This simple method ensures the enhanced image has the full available bit-depth, which was found to differ significantly in visual quality for mobile photography compared to the LOL dataset.

 ## 4. Evaluations

 ### 4.1 Experimental Setup
 **Datasets:**
 1.  **LOL Dataset (v1)**: 500 paired low-light/normal-light images.
 Used for quantitative reference-based evaluation.
-2.  **Custom Smartphone Dataset (iPhone)**: ~20 real-world low-light images collected with an iPhone.
+2.  **Custom Smartphone Dataset (iPhone)**: 13 real-world low-light images collected with an iPhone.
 Used for qualitative and no-reference evaluation.

 **Metrics:**
 *   **PSNR (Peak Signal-to-Noise Ratio)**: Measures pixel-level fidelity (Higher is better).